Business

 Shorter week to increase productivity, work-life balance and be a global economy

-The change of weekdays in the Emirates has been in discussion for about a decade now.
+The change of weekdays in the Emirates has been discussed for about a decade now.

 With this move, the U.A.E. wants to position the country as a global economy, hopes to increase its productivity and become more attractive with a better work-life balance.

-The five-day workweek is an informal norm since the early 1900s that became almost global.
+The five-day workweek has been an informal norm since the early 1900s that became almost global.
 But the four-day workweek has gained interest in the past few years as a way to boost the population’s well-being and the economy’s productivity.

-The change makes the U.A.E. more aligned with the Saturday-Sunday weekends that large economies and financial stock markets observe in the world.
+The change aligns the U.A.E. more with the Saturday-Sunday weekends that large economies and financial stock markets observe worldwide.
 Stock exchanges in the U.A.E. will operate Monday to Friday.

 Public schools will operate under the new timetable.
 Abu Dhabi and Dubai’s private school operators will do the same.